wissamkontar/wissamkontar.github.io/_pages/about.md

   <img src="../images/r4.png" width="70%" />
 </center>

-<p> The adoption of Autonomous Vehicles as a viable mode of transportation comes with an complex web of modal shifts and travel behavior.
+<p align="justify"> The adoption of Autonomous Vehicles as a viable mode of transportation comes with an complex web of modal shifts and travel behavior.
 We find that this technology enjoys a level of attractiveness by different users that can induce a modal shift away from traditional modes of transportation as transit, or personal vehicles.
 This translates to an increase in environmental impacts across different categories: energy consumption, greenhouse gas emissions, particulate matter, sulfur and nitrogen oxides. </p>

-<p> Adopting electric autonomous vehicles can offset the increase in emissions however it is dependent on two main factors: (i) adoption rate, and (ii) electricity generation mix. </p>
+<p align="justify"> Adopting electric autonomous vehicles can offset the increase in emissions however it is dependent on two main factors: (i) adoption rate, and (ii) electricity generation mix. </p>

 <h3> II.
 E-bikes Adoption and Environmental Implications <a href="https://iopscience.iop.org/article/10.1088/2634-4505/ac7c8b/meta"> [Paper Link] </a></h3>
 <center>
   <img src="../images/r5.png" width="70%" />
 </center>

-<p> We analyze the ability of an E-bike sharing program in reducing environmental emissions of the transportation system.
+<p align="justify"> We analyze the ability of an E-bike sharing program in reducing environmental emissions of the transportation system.
 Based on a mode choice model informed from revealed and stated preference survey, we show that E-bikes are able to compete for ridership.
 Specifically, E-bikes can attract users away from personal vehicles in trip distances between 1-2.5 miles, resulting in a reduction in overall emissions. </p>

 </details><br>